Catherine of Aragon

 In 1507, Catherine's parents, King Ferdinand II of Aragon and Queen Isabella I of Castile, negotiated with King Henry VII to secure Catherine's future.
 It was agreed that Catherine would remain in England, and that Henry would marry her when he came of age.
 In the meantime, she was given a stipend and was housed in various royal residences, including Richmond Palace and the Tower of London.

-Being married to your first husband's brother must be a bit awkward, more so given the fact that Catharine was six years older than her 17-year-old King.
+Being married to your first husband's brother must be a bit awkward, more so given the fact that Catharine was older than her 17-year-old King.
 But the years went by and the couple seemed pretty happy with each other.

 Catherine got pregnant at least 7 times over the next 20 years.
 Six times it went wrong; she had miscarriages, some children were stillborn and some died after only a few days.